Introduction

 Terminology of ISO22000 (definitions of measures)

-PRP = Prerequisite programme: basic conditions and activities that are necessary within the organization and throughout the to maintain .
+PRP = Prerequisite programme: basic conditions and activities that are necessary within the organization and throughout the food chain to maintain food safety.

 OPRP = Operational prerequisite programme: control measure or combination of control measures applied to prevent or reduce a significant food safety hazard to an acceptable level and where action criteria and measurement or observation enable effective control of the process and/or product.